 - Consider an employee who is proud of a report that he generated and distributed amongst 10 other employees.
 Was that effective? no!
 The product did not change - products are built from code, not spreadsheets, emails and presentations.
 It was even counter-productive: it wasted time of his 10 peers!

-- Consider an employee who saw his relative use a Spark product with difficulty, created a quick mockup by drawing it on paper, estimating that it would take less than an hour to implement, so he quickly implemented it, and deployed it, and checked with his relative whether it made it easier to use.
+- Consider an employee who saw his relative use a Hola product with difficulty, created a quick mockup by drawing it on paper, estimating that it would take less than an hour to implement, so he quickly implemented it, and deployed it, and checked with his relative whether it made it easier to use.
 Was that effective?
 Definitely yes!

 Work is only effective if it directly changed how we make a better product.

 A good start to measuring our own productivity is whether we were able to complete tasks (big or small), deliver and deploy something every single day.
 Delivery and task completion are good signs for productivity.